If visiting the Tulip Festival in Holland, Michigan, has been a bucket list item, our guide will help you make the most of your visit.

 Regardless of when you visit Holland, a stroll through the downtown area should be a priority.
+Especially pay a visit to 8th Street.
 With darling boutiques, local eateries, craft breweries, and art galleries scattered throughout make it easy to spend a whole day exploring downtown!

 Blooming tulips line the streets and flower boxes often are overflowing with tulips during the spring.
 Boutiques are full of trendy spring fashions while the flavors of spring make their way onto menus everywhere.

-Pro Tip: Restaurants in the downtown area can get very busy during Tulip Time.
+Pro Tip: Restaurants in the downtown area can get very busy during the Holland Michigan Tulip Festival.
 I recommend visiting during non-peak hours or attempt to make a reservation.

 Tulip Time Scavenger Hunt